Infectious Disease · Respiratory Infections

 Vignette unlocked

-A 68-year-old male with a history of COPD presents to the urgent care clinic in January with a 24-hour history of high-grade fever, severe diffuse myalgias, and a dry, hacking cough.
-He reports that his symptoms began suddenly yesterday morning.
-His temperature is 102.4°F (39.1°C), pulse is 105/min, and oxygen saturation is 94% on room air.
-Lung auscultation reveals scattered wheezing but no focal consolidation.
+A 34-year-old male presents to the urgent care clinic in February with a 24-hour history of sudden-onset high fever (103.2°F), severe diffuse myalgias, and a dry, hacking cough.
+He reports that his symptoms began abruptly while at work yesterday.
+Physical examination reveals erythematous pharynx without exudates and clear lungs on auscultation.
+His pulse oximetry is 98% on room air.

 +Reveal answer